 The Commit Activity Browser eliminates the need to break a developer's flow state every morning on behalf of getting an update on which ticket(s) they're working on.
 Every ticket being worked on is presented, alongside the developer's code and the rate at which it's coming together.
-More fanfare for Commit Activity Browser.
+Check out our visual usage guide to Commit Activity Browser.

 The Directory Browser answers essential questions that GitHub, GitLab, et al can't.
 Which modules have been getting actively developed during the past year?
 Who has been working on them?
 Which directories correspond to rapid evolution vs which stymie & frustrate the dev team?
 Find all the prominent landmarks in your repo.
 Learn more about Directory Browser.